 Undated handwritten notes in Sredzinski's file included information regarding Witness #1; the young man Sredzinski claimed he was discovered alone with in the cemetery.
 Witness #1 repeatedly contacted the church regarding his concern over Sredzinski's relationship with Victim #1.
 Specifically, Witness #1 informed the Diocese that on the afternoon of June 18, 1991, Sredzinski took Victim #1 swimming at the Bridgeport dam.
 Victim #1 told Witness #1 that Sredzinski had "roaming hands" while they were swimming and could see that Sredzinski had an erection.
 Additionally, on June 20, 1991, Sredzinski took Victim #1 and another boy to Cleveland.
 Victim #1 told Witness #1 that Sredzinski made Victim #1 sit in the front seat of his car during the trip and held his hand like you would hold a girl's hand.
-Additionally, Sredzinski put his hand on Victim #1's leg and had Victim #1 put his hand on Sredzinski's leg.
-After this trip to Cleveland, according to Witness #1, Victim #1's parents told Sredzinski to stay away from their son.
+Additionally, Sredzinski trip to Cleveland, according to Witness #1, Victim #1's parents told Sredzinski to stay away from their son.

-11 Diocesan notes indicate that the incident with the boy in the alley was discussed with his father.
+&lt;sup>11 Diocesan notes indicate that the incident with the boy in the alley was discussed with his father.
 While the father indicated his son had spent time with Sredzinski and taken short trips with him on several occasions, he did not believe anything inappropriate occurred and that his son understood what a pedophile was and that nothing sexual had occurred.
 He also indicated that Victim #1 was always with him and Sredzinski when they were together.